-Centuria has a Group wide conflicts of interest policy that governs the way in which conflicts of interest are managed.
+Centuria has a Group wide Conflicts of Interest Policy that governs the way in which conflicts of interest are managed.
 The primary examples of the conflicts of interest that applies to Centuria's property funds is the appointment of related parties to perform property management services and investments in Centuria unlisted property funds.

 The conflict of interest policy requires these conflicts to be assessed and steps implemented by Centuria's compliance department to manage the conflict.
 The Board of the Responsible Entity must also approve any conflict of interest measures.

-Centuria Property Services Pty Limited (CPS) has been appointed to offer various services for the direct assets held by the Fund including property and facilities management, leasing, development, and project management services.
-The appointment of CPS is conducted in line with Centuria's Conflicts of Interest Policy on arm's length commercial terms.
+Where a conflict arises, Centuria's conflict measures are to ensure that the appointment is in the best interest of members and on arm's length commercial terms.